Battletoads: Reception

 In 2010, Game Informer included Battletoads among ten gaming franchises that deserve a revival, and precisely, "a true HD sequel".
-In 2012, Forbes listed it as one of five video game franchises "that need to come back from the dead", adding that a modern Battletoads "should retain its side-scroller qualities while adopting the 2.5D style" similar to Mark of the Ninja.
+In 2012, Forbes listed it as one of five video game franchises "that need to come back from the dead", adding that a remake "should retain its side-scroller qualities while adopting the 2.5D style" similar to Mark of the Ninja.
 The series' return was also demanded by other outlets, including Complex, Maxim and GameRevolution.

 On the other hand, the animated version of Battletoads was very badly received.
 It was included on the lists of five "worst one-shot TV cartoons ever made" by Topless Robot in 2008.

 Prank call

-Beginning in early 2011, 4chan users organized a mass prank calling to the Gold and Silver pawn shop, home to the popular television show Pawn Stars.
+Beginning in early 2011, 4chan users organized a mass prank calling to the Gold and Silver pawn shop, home to the popular TV show Pawn Stars.
 The callers would repeatedly ask the employees if they sold Battletoads.
-This call led Rick Harrison, star of Pawn Stars and owner of the store, to repeatedly swear and yell at the callers, who recorded this and uploaded it to YouTube.
+These prank calls led Rick Harrison, star of Pawn Stars and owner of the store, to repeatedly swear and yell at the callers, who recorded and uploaded the prank calls to YouTube.
 This originated a series of many other similar videos of pranksters dialing random establishments and asking about Battletoads.
 Battletoads developer Rare has acknowledged the prank via an achievement named "Do You Have Battletoads?" in their 2015 game compilation Rare Replay.